-In May 2017, Madhyamaka Kadampa Meditation Centre will be offering the precious opportunity to study The New Eight Steps to Happiness on Teacher Training Programme.
+Madhyamaka Kadampa Meditation Centre is currently offering the precious opportunity to study The New Eight Steps to Happiness on Teacher Training Programme.

 This book is a detailed and practical explanation of one of Buddhism’s best-loved teachings, Eight Verses of Training the Mind, by the great Tibetan Bodhisattva, Langri Tangpa.
 Clear methods are simply presented for transforming all life’s difficulties into valuable spiritual insights, for improving our relationships, and for bringing greater patience, empathy and compassion into our daily life.
 These methods have inspired generations of Buddhist practitioners for almost a thousand years, and brought lasting peace, inspiration and serenity to countless people.
 Now, with this book, Venerable Geshe Kelsang shares the immeasurably rich insight of this ancient wisdom to help us find greater happiness and meaning in our busy, modern lives.
 With this revised presentation, The New Eight Steps to Happiness, Venerable Geshe-la re-introduces us to the essential practices of Training the Mind.
 He not only challenges our entire understanding of the world, but also challenges us to transform ourself into the greatest being we can possibly become!

 The Teacher Training Programme is taught by Gen Kelsang Tharpa, the Resident Teacher at Madhyamaka Kadampa Meditation Centre.
 Gen Tharpa has many years of experience studying, practising and teaching Kadam Dharma.

 What is the structure?